Development of a prototype superconducting radio-frequency cavity for conduction-cooled accelerators: Design of a 915 MH z , 1 M e V, 1 MW cw electron linac

 Two identical coaxial fundamental power couplers (FPCs) are mounted to side ports, 180\degree apart, on the small-diameter beam tube of the cavity.
-Each FPC needs to provide 450~kW of rf power, which corresponds to an external-$Q$ value of $Q_{ext}=3.17 \times 10^4$ at the target $E_{acc}$.
-The relatively low $Q_{ext}$-value is due to the high beam loading and results in a bandwidth of the cavity resonance of $\sim29$~kHz.
+Each FPC needs to provide 457~kW of rf power, which corresponds to an external-$Q$ value of $Q_{ext}=2.7 \times 10^4$ at the target $E_{acc}$.
+The relatively low $Q_{ext}$-value is due to the high beam loading and results in a bandwidth of the cavity resonance of $\sim34$~kHz.
 This relatively large bandwidth makes the cavity less susceptible to detuning due to microphonics.
 The distance to the cavity iris and the length of the inner conductor were set to achieve this $Q_{ext}$.
-The tip of the FPC's center conductor has a ``pringle" shape to maximize the coupling to the electric field while minimizing the penetration (1.1~mm) inside the beam tube.
+The tip of the FPC's center conductor has a ``pringle" shape to maximize the coupling to the electric field while minimizing the penetration ($\sim 1$~mm) inside the beam tube.
 The FPC design was scaled to 915~MHz from a well established one for a high-current SRF injector~\cite{FPC}.

 HOM analyses were carried out using the three-dimensional (3D) electromagnetic software package CST Studio Suite~\cite{CST} following the same methodology described in Refs.~[\onlinecite{EnvAcc, marhauser:pac09}].
-The results from the wakefield simulations with $\beta=1$ were extrapolated to a 500~m wake length.
-The transverse impedance was calculated for 3~cm off-axis.
-Figure~\ref{fig:hom} shows the longitudinal ($R_l$) and transverse ($R_{tr}$) HOMs impedance using both wakefield and lossy eigenmode simulations.
-The results indicate that the transverse impedances of all HOMs are well below the threshold of $\sim 10^7$~$\Omega$/m, estimated for single-pass beam breakup and that a conventional beamline absorber outside the cryomodule could easily dissipate any power from the excitation of longitudinal HOMs.
+Both wakefield and lossy Eigenmode simulations were carried out, in good agreement to each other, to assess the most parasitic beam-induced longitudinal and transverse HOM impedances.
+The simulations confirmed, by utilizing beamline absorbers placed outside the cryomodule, that the dipole HOM impedances are kept well below the corresponding threshold impedance of a single-pass beam breakup instability, while the dissipated power levels in the absorber, dominated by longitudinal HOMs, can be well handled by a conventional absorber.